Nevertheless-Space/flux-console/README.md

 ## Summary

-This is an experimental UI for the FluxCD Resources.
+This is an experimental UI for the FluxCD Kubernetes Resources.

 This UI will rely on the `KUBECONFIG` environment variable for the Kubernetes API.